Capacity-Building Programs Under the Dominican Republic-Central America-United States Free Trade Agreement (CAFTA-DR)

 - Learn More

-Air pollution from stationary and mobile sources, such as growing industrialization and vehicles on the roads, presents a serious threat to human health and the environment in CAFTA-DR countries.
-The goal of the Air Quality Management program is to strengthen design and implementation of air quality management policies and programs in this region
+Air pollution from stationary and mobile sources, such as from growing industrialization and increased vehicles on the roads, presents a serious threat to human health and the environment in CAFTA-DR countries and Panama.
+The goal of the Air Quality Management program is to strengthen design and implementation of air quality management policies and programs in this region.

-- Phase III: Continue to leverage our successes in Phases I and II by providing additional assistance and targeted support for the development of emissions inventories and strengthening the monitoring and analytical capacities of select CAFTA-DR countries.
+- Phase III: Continue to leverage our successes in Phases I and II by providing additional assistance and targeted support for the development of emissions inventories and strengthening the monitoring and analytical capacities of select CAFTA-DR countries and Panama.

 Environmental Impact Assessments (EIAs) provide a tool to integrate environmental, economic, and social concerns, while mitigating adverse impacts on natural and human environments.
 EIAs allow governments to set conditions for approval (i.e. for site selection, construction, operation and closure), plan for infrastructure needs and land use, and monitor impacts and compliance.